21 Places You MUST Visit In Vietnam

 1. Ha Long Bay

 There really is no other place quite like Ha Long Bay.
-Situated in Northeast Vietnam, it is known as one of the natural wonders of the world due to it’s emerald waters dotted with 1,600 limestone islands each topped with its own rainforest jungle!
+Situated in Northeast Vietnam, it is known as one of the world's natural wonders due to its emerald waters dotted with 1,600 limestone islands, each topped with its own rainforest jungle!

 Jump on an overnight boat tour from Hanoi and wake up to the best view you’ve ever seen.
-Explore the area by snorkeling and diving, paddle out on a canoe or simply take in the view from the top deck of your tour boat, cocktail in hand.
+Explore the area by snorkeling and diving, paddle out on a canoe, or take in the view from the top deck of your tour boat, cocktail in hand.
 Bliss!